An Open Letter to My Exes

-Dear People I used to Know,
+Dear People I Used to Know,

 It’s been years since I last spoke to any of you, and honestly, we’re all strangers to one another by now.
 For a brief period of time in our lives, we were almost one and the same.
 But I’m a completely different person by now, and I’m sure you are too.
 I’m sure we don’t laugh alike anymore, you’ve acquired new favorite memories (that don’t include me), and I’m sure you rarely come across anything that reminds you of me.
-Because that’s how it is for me the majority of the time.
+Because that’s how it is for me, most of the time.

 I truly hope you’re doing well.
 That you always have the confidence you need, you have enough money, and you always have enough love and attention.
 I hope you’re healthy, and I hope you’re happy.
 I hope you love yourself.
 I hope you can still remember the good in our relationship, because that’s a part of who you were, and it’s part of who I was.
 It’s part of the growing process that has helped to shape you & I into the people we are today.
 And I certainly hope you’ve continued to grow beyond who you were then, and continue learning without me, just as I have without you.